lusahe/tictac/README.md

 ## Representing Stateыва
-Leo allows users to define composite data types with the `struct` keyword. ыаsdf The game board is represented by a struct called `Board`, which contains three `Row`s.
-An alternative representation would be to use an array, however, these are not yet supported in фвLeo.da
+Leo allows users to define composite data types with the `struct` keyword. ыаsdf The game board is represented by a struct called `Board`, which contains three `Row`s.sf An alternative representation would be to use an array, however, these are not yet supported in фвLeo.da

 ## Language Features